bb-io/Notion/README.md

 ### Databases

 - **Search databases** returns a list of all databases in the workspace.
 You can filter the list by create/edited time.
-- **Search pages in database** returns a list of all child `Pages` in the database.
+- **Search pages in database (deprecated)** returns a list of all child `Pages` in the database.
 You can filter the list by create/edited time.
+Use 'Search pages in data source' instead
 - **Create/Get database**

 ### Pages